SCons/scons/testing/framework/test-framework.rst

 In the simple example above, the files to set up the test are created on the fly by the test program.
-We give a filename to the ``TestSCons.write()`` method, and a string holding its contents, and it gets written to the test folder right before starting..
+We give a filename to the ``TestSCons.write()`` method, and a string holding its contents, and it gets written to the test directory right before starting..

-This simple technique can be seen throughout most of the end-to-end tests as it was the original technique provided to test developers, but it is definitely not the preferred way to write a new test.
+This simple technique can be seen throughout most of the end-to-end tests as it was the original technique provided to test developers, but it is no longer the preferred way to write a new test.
 To develop this way, you first need to create the necessary files and get them to work, then convert them to an embedded string form, which may involve lots of extra escaping.
 These embedded files are then tricky to maintain.
-As a test grows multiple steps, it becomes less easy to read, since the embedded strings aren't quite the final files, and the volume of test code obscures the flow of the testing steps.
+As a test grows multiple steps, it becomes less easy to read, since many if the embedded strings aren't quite the final files, and the volume of test code obscures the flow of the testing steps.
-Additionally, as SCons moves more to the use of code checkers and formatters to detect problems and keep a standard coding style for better readability, note that these techniques don't look inside strings, so they're either left out or lots of manual work has to be done.
+Additionally, as SCons moves more to the use of automated code checkers and formatters to detect problems and keep a standard coding style for better readability, note that such tools don't look inside strings for code, so the effect is lost on them.

 In testing parlance, a fixture is a repeatable test setup.
 The SCons test harness allows the use of saved files or directories to be used